Mardi Gras: Spring Break

 Mardi Gras: Spring Break is a 2011 comedy/road trip film.
 It stars Nicholas D'Agosto, Josh Gad, Bret Harrison, Arielle Kebbel, Danneel Harris, Regina Hall, and Carmen Electra.
 It is directed by Phil Dornfield.
 The film follows a trio of senior college students who visit New Orleans during the Mardi Gras season.

 Originally shot in 2008 as Max's Mardi Gras, it was scheduled for release by Sony Pictures' Screen Gems division.
 It was shelved until September 2011, when Samuel Goldwyn Films released it in select cities.

 Plot

 Three best friends from Pennsylvania State University, Mike (Nicholas D'Agosto), Bump (Josh Gad), and Scottie (Bret Harrison), make their way to the annual Mardi Gras festival in New Orleans for "boobs, beads and brews."
-They are accompanied by Mike's clingy girlfriend, Erica (Danneel Harris).
+There they see Mike's girlfriend, Erica (Danneel Harris).

-Mike is disappointed to learn that Erica lied about grieving over the death of her grandfather so he would bring her along and then shocked when she connects with her friend Lucy (Arielle Kebbel) and flashes her breasts to the crowd.
+Mike is disappointed to learn that Erica lied about grieving over the death of her grandfather, went to Mardi Gras and flashed her breasts to the crowd.
 Meanwhile, it is revealed that Scottie actually reserved a restaurant table instead of a hotel room, forcing them all to spend the night on the street.

 Ultimately, Mike decides it's time to leave his girlfriend and party with his friends.